charlesneimog/pd4web/Documentation/patch/install.md

 </style>

 <p align="center">
-  To compile you first patch, first you need to install <code>pd4web</code> and <code>python</code>.
+  To compile you to install <code>pd4web</code>.
 You can use a PureData patch or a Python package.
 </p>